A sports-lover’s guide to Sydney: where to eat, drink and play across five fun-filled days

 BridgeClimb is located at:

 You’ve probably seen Sydney’s icons on postcards and social media, but exploring the harbour in real life offers a completely different angle.
-See the Sydney Opera House illuminated by the rising sun with a Sydney Harbour Kayaks sunrise tour and follow it up with a BridgeClimb walk to the summit of the famous Sydney Harbour Bridge, showcasing unparalleled views of the city.
-After a distinctly energetic morning of sightseeing, refuel with a Sydney tradition – yum cha.
+See the Sydney Opera House illuminated by the rising sun with an eco-certified Sydney by Kayak sunrise tour and follow it up with a BridgeClimb walk to the summit of the Sydney Harbour Bridge, showcasing unparalleled views of the city.
+After an energetic morning of sightseeing, refuel with a Sydney tradition – yum cha.
 The Eight, famous for both the range and quality of its dim sum, is one of the city’s best.

-After seeing the Sydney icons in the morning, see the city from a different perspective via Dreamtime Southern X, an Aboriginal-run tour company that has been providing culturally immersive tours around The Rocks (a historic colonial neighbourhood) for more than two decades.
-As the afternoon approaches, so does the game.
-First, get loaded up with football merch.
-Mick Simmons in the city is a great option, but a little extra travel will take you to Alexandria’s Ultra Football, which has a huge range of jerseys (including a big selection of national teams) as well as their usual epic collection of football merch.
+After seeing Sydney’s icons in the morning, view the city from a different perspective via Dreamtime Southern X, an Aboriginal-run tour company that has been providing culturally immersive tours around The Rocks (a historic colonial neighbourhood) for more than two decades.
+Need merch for a game?
+Get loaded up at Mick Simmons in the city, which stocks Matildas jerseys, or travel a little farther to Alexandria’s Ultra Football, which has a huge range of jerseys (including a big selection of national teams) as well as the usual epic collection of football kit.

-Sydney has some of the finest steaks in the world, with five of the city's restaurants voted in the top 50 of the World's Best Steak Restaurants.
-Of these, Rockpool Bar and Grill took out the coveted eighth spot, and are renowned fr their dry-aged steaks being cooked to charcoal perfection and served with the basics mustard and housemade barbecue sauce.
+Sydney has been named the best steak city in the world, with 11 restaurants featured on the World’s 101 Best Steak Restaurants list for 2025.
+Of these, Margaret, took out the coveted second spot and Rockpool Bar & Grill Sydney stands at number 12.
+The latter is renowned for dry-aged steaks cooked to perfection and served with mustard and housemade barbecue sauce.
 Can't get a reservation?
-Try Bistecca, The Gidley, Porteno or Firedoor, which are all equally mouthwatering.
+Try Bistecca, The Gidley, Porteno or Firedoor, which also made the list.

 DAY TWO KEY FACTS: